davidlee/qmk_firmware/users/davidlee/readme.md

 # Haegur - a Planck / Preonic layout for power without exertion.

-[This layout](layout.txt) takes inspiration shamelessly from many sources (miryoku, callum, seniply, etc).
+[This layout](layout.txt) takes inspiration  from many sources (miryoku, callum, seniply, etc).
 It has evolved over months of daily use, and fits my needs like a glove.
 If your preferences hew close to mine, it might just be perfect for you too – or a good starting point for your own customisations.

 ---
 Optimised for: